Hodges Drive

 Hodges Drive is a main west–east road in Joondalup, north of Perth, Western Australia.
-It begins in the suburb of Ocean Reef at a T-junction with Ocean Reef Road and runs through the residential areas in Ocean Reef, Connolly and Heathridge, before terminating at Joondalup Drive.
+It begins in the suburb of Ocean Reef at a T-junction with Boat Harbour Quays in the Ocean Reef Marina and runs through the residential areas in Ocean Reef, Connolly and Heathridge, before terminating at Joondalup Drive.
 The road continues from there as Grand Boulevard.
-Hodges Drive is a four lane dual-carriageway for its entire length.
+Hodges Drive is a four-lane dual-carriageway for its entire length apart from a small section near the intersection with Boat Harbour Quays where it becomes a two-lane road.